 One of the key issues surrounding termination of employment due to layoffs, company closures, restructuring, or for the conduct of an employee is whether or not the terminated worker will be paid for accrued vacation time.

 New Jersey is one of 37 U.S. states that do not legally require an employer to pay a terminated employee for their unused vacation time.
-However, New Jersey employment laws do require employers to compensate employees for unused vacation pay when an employment contract or employer policy to pay benefits is in place.
+This means that when an employee quits, is laid off, or fired, employers do not have to pay out accrued vacation time.
+However, compensation for unused pay or benefits is required if it is part of an employment contract or employer policy.

 Employers in New Jersey are free to establish their own policies for vacation time, sick days, and compensation for unused vacation and sick days earned.
 Company policies are the key in determining your rights to claim this compensation when you are terminated.
 Policies need to be specifically outlined as to what pay and benefits a terminated employee is entitled to when separation occurs.